liyongkang123/HHGNN/README.md

 ### Basic Usage

-- --run  train.py to train the HHGNN in NYC city.
+- --Please run  train.py to train the HHGNN in NYC city.
 - Due to the huge number of hyperedges, our algorithm needs to occupy a large storage space of GPU.
 It probably need at least 18G GPU memory for NYC city.
 - You can reduce the GPU memory usage by reducing the number of multi-heads or the dimension of the output layer.
 More adjustable hyperparameters in the config.py file